 Founder & President Emeritus

-ISC’s talented Board of Governors consists of ten individuals with backgrounds in areas such as the performing arts, the humanities, education, peacebuilding, and fundraising.
+ISC’s talented Board of Governors consists of ten individuals with backgrounds in areas that encompass performing arts, the humanities, education, peacebuilding, and fundraising.
 Together, their insights help guide the organization’s mission and work.

 Meet the Board